CGilbert23/BackEnd/README.md

 Crated with Express/Node using a Knex Library to connect to PostgreSQL

 1) Link you database
-In Knexfile.js - Enter your database connection link
+In Knexfile.js where it says CONNECTION -> Enter your database connection link (I used ElephanteSQL)

 2) Migrate tables onto the database run "npx knex migrate:latest"